Note

 atlas will be resampled to target

-Atlas will be saved to /home/runner/work/bids_atlas/bids_atlas/examples/bids_atlas_datasets/AAL
+Atlas will be saved to /home/runner/work/bids_atlas/bids_atlas/examples/bids_atlas_datasets/atlas-AAL

-The following files were downloaded at /home/runner/work/bids_atlas/bids_atlas/examples/bids_atlas_datasets/AAL
+The following files were downloaded at /home/runner/work/bids_atlas/bids_atlas/examples/bids_atlas_datasets/atlas-AAL

 Now the respective files can be accessed via their keys